ZeffyCxPlus/ZeffyCxPlus/README.md

 ## Hi there 👋 <img align="right" src="https://avatars.githubusercontent.com/u/196104680?v=4" width="200" />
-I'm **ZeffyCxPlus**, a developer from Czech Republic.
+I'm **ZeffyCx**, a developer from Czech Republic.
 I like to code web applications and games.
 I have worked on many projects in my past, and some of my open-source projects are pinned below—make sure to check them out.

 I work with various technologies, including TypeScript, JavaScript, API development, both backend and frontend.
 I use Prisma and Express for backend development and Next.js with TypeScript for full-stack applications.